The Lie: How Much Ammo Do You Need?

 MIT Officer Sean Collier was sitting alone in his patrol car when the Boston Marathon bombers ambushed him to steal his gun.
 They had one pistol, but wanted one more before going on their planned death spree in Times Square.
 They executed Collier before he even knew what was happening, but were too stupid to figure out how to get Collier’s Smith M&P out of its holster, before panicking and fleeing.
 Collier got zero rounds off, lowering that “average shots fired per officer” number yet again.

 The bombers went mobile.
 A massive manhunt ensued.
 When Watertown Police Officer Joseph Reynolds approached to within 5 – 10 yards of them, the older brother opened fire on him.
 Reynolds reversed his cruiser out of the kill zone about 30 yards (total distance then 40 – 45 yards) before returning fire.
-Responding officers for the most part engaged from extended range, more like 75 – 80 yards (except Sgt Jeffrey Pugliese, who flanked and closed with the suspects) while one of the bad guys shot their one pistol, and the other bad guy hurled IEDs at the cops.
+Responding officers for the most part engaged from extended range, more like 75 – 80 yards (except Sgt Jeffrey Pugliese, who flanked around the other side of some houses and closed with the suspects) while one of the bad guys shot their one pistol, and the other bad guy hurled IEDs at the cops.
 Extended range means more misses, which translates into more rounds fired (in the Watertown shootout, the cops fired 200 or more rounds, 7 of which struck the tango who had the pistol).
 But, remember, “the average police gunfight” is 3 shots, right?

 While we’re on the subject, that gun (and bomb) fight took place on Laurel Street, in a residential Watertown neighborhood.
 Those 250+ bullets flew into the walls of homes, and it’s a miracle no civilians were injured (one cop was hit by friendly fire).
 A resident took pictures of the bombers, as they shot at police, from his 3rd floor window.
 FROM ABOVE AND TO THE SIDE.
 In the military we called that a perfect “flanking, enfilading” position, with far fewer shoot-through safety issues than those faced by the cops, who were at ground level.
-If that fight had taken place in Texas or Arizona, rather than in unilaterally disarmed Massachusetts, any pictures would more likely have been video from a GoPro mounted to an AR-15.
+We call that a “vertical L.” If that fight had taken place in Texas or Arizona, rather than in unilaterally disarmed Massachusetts, any pictures would more likely have been video from a GoPro mounted to an AR-15.
 The fight would have ended a lot sooner, and far fewer bullets would have flown through that heavily populated neighborhood, endangering all and sundry.

 NEGLIGENT DISCHARGES LOWER THE AVERAGE